eclipse-symphony/symphony/docs/symphony-book/get-started/deploy_solution_to_azure_iot_edge.md

 sudo dpkg -i aziot-edge.deb
 ```

+### 3. Deploy modules on your IoT Edge device

+To deploy your IoT Edge modules, go to your IoT hub in the Azure portal, then:

+1. Select Devices from the IoT Hub menu.

+2. Select your device to open its page.

+3. Select the Set Modules tab.

+4. Select Review + create at the bottom.

+5. Select Create to deploy the modules.

+When the module setup completes, you should see two modules in the list: `$edgeAgent` and `$edgeHub`.
+For more information, please refer to [Create and provision an IoT Edge device on Linux using symmetric keys](https://learn.microsoft.com/en-us/azure/iot-edge/how-to-provision-single-device-linux-symmetric?view=iotedge-1.5&tabs=azure-cli%2Cubuntu).

 ## OPTION 1: Use Maestro

 To use this option, first install Maestro and the Symphony API.
 For more information, see [Use Symphony with the Maestro CLI tool](./quick_start_maestro.md).